Sanyuktatuti/Candidate-Recommendation-Engine/README.md

 An AI-powered web application that matches the best candidates to job descriptions using semantic similarity and machine learning.

+> **⭐ RECOMMENDATION**: For professional use, we highly recommend using **OpenAI API** for superior quality results.
+The app also includes free alternatives for testing and budget-conscious scenarios.

 ## ✨ Features

 - **Smart Matching**: Uses AI embeddings and cosine similarity for semantic job-candidate matching
-- **Multiple AI Options**: Choose between OpenAI (premium) or free open-source models
+- **OpenAI Integration**: ⭐ Recommended - Industry-leading semantic understanding and professional summaries
-- **No API Key Required**: Works completely free with built-in TF-IDF and keyword matching
+- **Free Fallback Options**: Works without API key using TF-IDF and keyword matching
 - **Multiple Input Methods**: Upload resume files (PDF/DOCX/TXT) or paste text directly
 - **AI-Powered Insights**: Generated summaries explaining why each candidate is a great fit
 - **Interactive UI**: Modern Streamlit interface with charts, metrics, and detailed candidate analysis